prakriti16/CosmoScope_Juniors/README.md

 Files in repository:
 1. Csv file PART ONE.csv contains a new column LABEL containing predicted labels added to unlabelled_data.csv.
+2. report.ppt file contains report on part one.
-2. Jupyter notebook with all the tasks executed.
+3. Jupyter notebook part-two with all the tasks executed.
-3. Jupyter notebook bonus contains plot of bonus_image_1.fits
+4. Jupyter notebook bonus contains plot of bonus_image_1.fits